luslab/oz-bulk-rnaseq/G. Read Quantification.md

 #EXAMPLE 3: To print all the basic plots as seperate pngs, use the command:
 makeMultiPlot.basic(res, outfile.dir = "/Volumes/lab-luscomben/working/oliver/projects/airals/expression/D7_samples/QoRTs/basicPlots/",
 					separatePlots = TRUE);
+# Extract size factors.
+QoRTs generates these to normalise all samples to a comparable scale allowing downstream comparison with DESeq2 or edgeR
+get.size.factors(res, outfile = "outputData/sizeFactors.GEO.txt");
 ```